BND Hamburger Icon

 Open row

-With this selection, it can be difficult to determine which option is right for you and your business.
-The first thing to know is that there are two broad categories of financing available to businesses: debt and equity.
+The first thing to understand is that there are two broad categories of financing available to businesses: debt and equity.
 Figuring out which avenue is right for your business can be confusing, and each option has its own pros and cons.
 [Read our picks for the best loans for small businesses.]

 What is debt financing?